-Figure 7 shows the four flood hazard categories on the Waikanae floodplain once all of the recommended structural measures have been addendum p115 River Corridor Overflow Path Fringe Areas Ponding Development in Existing Residential Areas and Additions Minor additions may be appropriate if there is little or no adverse effect on flood behaviour, and may be exempt from development conditions.
+1 River Corridor Overflow Path Fringe Areas Ponding Development in Existing Residential Areas and Additions Minor additions may be appropriate if there is little or no adverse effect on flood behaviour, and may be exempt from development conditions.
 Each case to be considered on its merits.
 Development in existing resi- dential areas and major addi- tions may be appropriate sub- ject to development condi- tions (see box).
 Minor develop- ment and additions that have little or no adverse effects on the flood hazard may be ex- empt from such conditions.
 Each case to be considered on its merits.
 Development in existing residen- tial areas and major additions may be appropriate subject to development conditions (see box).
 Minor additions that have little or no adverse effect on flood behaviour may be exempt from development conditions.
 Each case to be considered on its merits.
 Development and additions will generally be appropriate if there is little or no adverse effect on flood behaviour, and may be exempt from development conditions.
 Each case to be considered on its merits.
 Greenfield Development Generally not compatible.
 Boundary changes only are ap- propriate.
 Where development is proposed conditions should apply (see below).
 Reserve con- tributions should be taken.
 Generally not compatible un- less adequate flood avoid- ance/mitigation provisions are made.
 Subdivision of ar- eas previously zoned rural or large vacant residential areas would need to be considered on their merits.
 Habitable rooms should be effectively flood-free.
 Generally unsuitable unless ad- equate flood avoidance/mitiga- tion provisions are made.
 Subdi- vision of areas previously zoned rural or large vacant residential areas may be appropriate, each case to be considered on its mer- its.
 Habitable rooms should be effectively flood-free.
 Generally acceptable, subject to conditions.
 Subdivision may be appropriate, each case being con- sidered on its merits.
 Habitable rooms should be effectively flood- free.
 Compatible Land Uses Open space/ recreation, pasto- ral, rural.
 Fencing should allow stock access to higher ground.
 Open space/ recreation, pas- toral, rural.
 Fencing should al- low stock access to higher ground.
 Open space/ recreation, pasto- ral, rural.
 Fencing should allow stock access to higher ground Open space/ recreation, pastoral, rural, some residential.
-Incompatible Land Uses Residential, industrial, com- mercial, vital services 1 , for- estry, some horticulture 2 , haz- ardous substance storage, campsites and caravan grounds.
-Residential, industrial, com- mercial, vital services 1 , some horticulture 2 , forestry, hazard- ous substance storage, cara- van sites and camping grounds.
-Vital services 1 , some horticul- ture 2 , hazardous substance stor- age, caravan sites and camping grounds.
-Vital services 1 , industrial, hazard- ous substance storage, caravan sites and camping grounds.
+Incompatible Land Uses Residential, industrial, com- mercial, vital services , for- estry, some horticulture , haz- ardous substance storage, campsites and caravan grounds.
+Residential, industrial, com- mercial, vital services , some horticulture , forestry, hazard- ous substance storage, cara- van sites and camping grounds.
+Vital services , some horticul- ture , hazardous substance stor- age, caravan sites and camping grounds.
+Vital services , industrial, hazard- ous substance storage, caravan sites and camping grounds.

-1 Vital services include hospitals, schools, community halls, fire and police stations.
+Vital services include hospitals, schools, community halls, fire and police stations.

-2 Some horticultural crops such as lettuce and squash cannot withstand inundation.
+Some horticultural crops such as lettuce and squash cannot withstand inundation.
 Each landowner will need to assess the flood risk.
 Other horticultural activities that either trap silt or debris (such as vine fruits) or alter flood flows (such as shelter belts) should be restricted.